A Unified Dissertation on Bearing Rigidity Theory: Insight into Homogeneous Formations

-Accounting then for the null space of the bearing rigidity matrix in correspondence with $\mathcal{K}$, we observe that when $\infMotionAtt=\mathbf{0}$ the trivial motions coincide with the translation and uniform scaling of the entire configuration, and when $\infMotionAtt\neq\mathbf{0}$, with the \textit{coordinated rotation}, namely the equal rotation of all the agents jointly with the equal rotation of the whole formation around its center.
-Moreover, the coordinated rotation subspace\footnote{This set represents a \textit{pure coordinated rotation} for $\framework{\config}$ only in the case the $\mathrm{com}$ of the framework coincides with the origin of $\worldframe$.} $\coordRot$ is formally determined as
+The trivial variations coincide with the translation and uniform scaling of the entire configuration, jointly with the \textit{coordinated rotation}, namely the equal rotation of all the agents jointly with the equal rotation of the whole formation around its center.
+The {coordinated rotation subspace $\coordRot$} is formally determined as